 Location: Sozopol, Bulgaria

-The project includes three modules: 1) practical work in conservation, restoration and documentation of ancient pottery (involving authentic pottery shards); 2) lectures on topics related to the archaeological context, conservation, restoration and documentation of ancient Greek pottery; 3) excursions to the ancient coastal towns of Nessebar (UNESCO World Heritage Site) and Sozopol (including study visits to their archaeological museums).
+The Workshop for Conservation of Ancient Greek Pottery will guide the participants through the history of the ancient Greek pottery and the process of pottery conservation, restoration, documentation and study.
+Both the theoretical and practical courses will be based on ancient Greek pottery found in Sozopol (the ancient Greek city of Apollonia Pontica on the Black Sea Coast ).
+The course includes three modules: 1) practical work in conservation of ancient pottery (involving authentic pottery shards found in the necropolis of Apollonia Pontica); 2) lectures on topics related to the archaeological context of conserved vessels and to conservation process of ancient Greek pottery; 3) excursions to the ancient coastal towns of Nessebar (UNESCO World Heritage Site) and a sightseeing tour of Sozopol (including study visits to their archaeological museums).

-Period(s) of Occupation: Archaic and Classical Greek, Hellenistic (sixth century BCE - first century BCE)
+Period(s) of Occupation: Archaic and Classical Greek, Hellenistic (6th century BCE - 1st century BCE)

 Minimum Length of Stay for Volunteers: Two weeks